dvculha/ecsplore/ECSplore_Mentor_Guide.md

 * Residence experience?
     * *Living with roommates?
 Was it loud?
 Dining halls?
 Talk about your experience!*
 * Commuting?
-    * *Is moving downtown worth it even if my parents are living in the same city?*
+    * *Is moving downtown worth it even if you have parents are living in the same city?*
 * One piece of advice you wish you knew before you started university?
 * What is Frosh?
     * *DO IT!!
 So much fun and a great way to meet with new friends and facilitate your orientation!*